2664002/Task/README.md

 transaction_producer.py: Trains a fraud detection model using historical transaction data and saves the trained model for scoring. transaction_consumer.py: Consumes real-time transaction data from Kafka, uses the trained model to predict fraud, and outputs predictions for further use.
 # Full Dataset
 The full `transactions.csv` dataset is too large to include in this repository.
-You can download it (Here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)).
+You can download it from here(https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)).

 Files and Descriptions
 1. train.py